Remote Education Provision: Information for Parents

 What are your expectations for my child’s engagement and the support that we as parents should provide at home?

 We will set daily work or activities which average 3 hours for KS1 and 4 hours for KS2.
 If the whole class is isolating (or the whole school in the case of a lockdown),the class teacher will be available each day to set and mark tasks, give advice and answer queries.
 If individual pupils are isolating, the teacher will still set work via Teams or Tapestry but will follow their normal school timetable.
-Therefore, work will only be checked periodically.
+Work will still be checked daily.

 We recommend that parents ensure that their child understand the tasks to be completed and know when they will have time to relax.